 to The Nigger of the 'Narcissus' and Other Stories (Penguin,

-Details regarding 2017 submissions will be announced in early spring.
-For more information, you may email the Treasurer of the Joseph Conrad Society (U.K.), and General Editor of The Conradian, Allan H. Simmons, at email@example.com.
+Download the 2017 application form (along with details regarding submissions) HERE (in Microsoft Word).
+For more information, you may also email the Treasurer of the Joseph Conrad Society (U.K.), and General Editor of The Conradian, Allan H. Simmons, at email@example.com.

 Applicants must be members of the Society at the time of application.

 There is no restriction as to whether they hold a full or part-time